 - The report on Re-Imagining Powys has not yet been approved by EMT (Executive Management Team) nor Cabinet. - Unsure how progress will be managed from a Finance Panel aspect.
 Members will be briefed on progress regularly, with Service Area's progress monitored via the relevant Scrutiny Committee. - Cabinet Member wished to identify the specifics that Finance Panel would be requesting oversight of. - Overarching principles of Re-Imagining Powys and how it would assist the Council's finances bridge gaps in the MTFS.

-Points raised by the Panel: Responses received from Officers: Concern raised on the overall impact of This is a whole Council approach, with constraints on the budget of the all County Councillors, the Council,
+Points raised by the Panel: Responses received from Officers: Concern raised on the overall impact of constraints on the budget of the Council, and the balance between the · · · being crucial.